 We first lay out the mathematical formulation of our scene graph generation problem.
 To generate a visually grounded scene graph, we need to obtain an initial set of object bounding boxes.
-These bounding boxes can be either from ground-truth human annotation or algorithmically generated.
-In practice, we use the Region Proposal Network (RPN) [32] ou automatically generate as set of object bounding box proposals B1 from an image I as the base input to the inference procedure (Fig. 3(a)).
+These bounding boxes can be elther from ground-truth human annotation or algorithmically generated.
+In practice, we use the Region Proposal Network (RPN) [32] to automatically generate a set of object bounding box proposals B_I from an image I as the base input to the inference procedure (Fig. 3(a)).